Enhanced separability criteria based on symmetric measurements: Introduction

 While considerable progress has been made toward developing theoretical tools in entanglement detection, relatively few results \cite{gisin1991bell,yu2003comprehensive,li2010gisin,mingjing2011inequalities} address its experimental implementation for unknown quantum states.
 In Ref.\cite{durt2010mutually}, the authors introduced the concept of mutually unbiased bases (MUBs) for two-qubit, many-body and continuous-variable quantum systems, respectively.
 In Ref.\cite{spengler2012entanglement}, the authors employed MUBs to formulate separability criteria applicable to both bipartite and multipartite systems.
 In particular, the MUBs-based criterion is necessary and sufficient for isotropic states when the local dimension $d$ is a prime power.
 A more universally applicable framework is provided by mutually unbiased measurements (MUMs) \cite{kalev2014mutually}, which hold a practical advantage: a complete set of $d+1$ MUMs can be constructed for any $d$-dimensional Hilbert space, regardless of whether $d$ is a prime power.
 Based on MUMs, a separability criterion applicable to bipartite systems was presented in Ref.\cite{chen2014entanglement}.

 The study of SIC-POVMs in the literature typically concentrates on the rank-$1$ case, where all POVM measurement operators are proportional to rank-$1$ projectors.
 However, the scalability of finding numerical solutions is severely limited with the increasing dimensionality \cite{axioms6030021}.
 The general SIC-POVMs (GSIC-POVMs) relax the rank-$1$ constraint of the standard SIC-POVMs and are proven to exist in every finite dimension, with explicit constructions given in Ref.\cite{appleby2007symmetric,gour2014construction}.
-The symmetric (N,M)-POVMs \cite{Siudzinska2022} generalizes both MUMs and GSIC-POVMs.
+The symmetric $(N,M)$-POVMs \cite{Siudzinska2022} generalize both MUMs and GSIC-POVMs.
 As an application in Ref.\cite{Lu2025}, the authors derived a separability criterion based on such POVMs.
-Building on this work, in this paper we develop an enhanced separability criterion which demonstrates a greater capability on detecting entanglements.
+Building on this work, in this paper we develop an enhanced separability criterion which demonstrates a greater capability for detecting entanglement.

 The remaining sections of this paper are structured as follows.
-In Section \ref{sec:2}, we recall the essential concepts related to (N,M)-POVMs.
-In Section \ref{sec:3}, we develop separability criteria for bipartite quantum systems by employing (N,M)-POVMs, and provide detailed examples to illustrate our results.
-Furthermore, we extend the criteria from bipartite systems to tripartite and multipartite cases.
-A summary and conclusions are provided in the Section \ref{sec:6}.
+In Section \ref{sec:2}, we recall the essential concepts related to \((N,M)\)-POVMs.
+In Section \ref{sec:3}, we review several entanglement criteria based on symmetric measurements.
+In Section \ref{sec:4}, we develop separability criteria for bipartite quantum systems by employing \((N,M)\)-POVMs, provide detailed examples to illustrate our results, and extend the criteria from bipartite systems to multipartite cases.
+A summary and conclusions are provided in Section \ref{sec:5}.